Wanstead (1802 ship): Career

+Sorciere sued for a share of the salvage money.
+The evidence was fragmentary, but Judge Sir William Scott ruled that as Amelia acknowledged that Sorciere had joined the chase, Sorciere was entitled to one-sixth of the salvage money.
+After her recapture, Wanstead was taken into Plymouth.

 In 1818, Wanstead, W. Young, master, was shown with trade London-India.
 She sailed to Bengal on 20 January.
 On 28 October 1818 Wanstead, Young, master, was in Madras Roads when a gale drove her and a number of other vessels out.

 The entry in Lloyd's Register for 1819 saw her master changing to Richards, and her trade changing to London-St Vincent.

 Fate

 Wanstead, Smith, master, was wrecked on 11 July 1820 at Irvin's Bay, Grenada, after her cables parted during a storm.
 Her crew and part of her cargo were saved.